-Outcome Profile: Children Treated at Pediatric Trauma Centers
+Outcome Profile: Children Treated at Pediatric Trauma Centers (June 2019 to May 2020)

 Note: For children who were treated at adult trauma centers, see Maryland Adult Trauma Report.
 Children's National Hospital data include patients residing in Maryland and/or injured in Maryland.
 For children that were burn patients at each hospital, see Maryland Pediatric Burn Center Statistics.